maer89/teamclicker/README.md

 			db.default.password="my password"
 			#
 		```
-		After that you cann run the blabla script to create the required tables.
+		After that you can run the blabla script to create the required database tables.

 ###Manual###